jokeyrhyme/jokeyrhyme.github.com/_posts/2014-05-01-1-my-android-home-screen.md

 Also, a swipe from the right-edge will bring up [Google Camera](https://play.google.com/store/apps/details?id=com.google.android.GoogleCamera), which is the stock camera app for Nexus devices.
-It's worth a look if you have Android 4.4 aren't in love with your current camera app.
+It's worth a look if you have Android 4.4 and aren't in love with your current camera app.

 ### Home Screen